 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Eye twitches are common and usually, they aren’t anything to worry about, says oculofacial plastic surgeon, Julian D. Perry, MD.
-Most of the time, an eye spasm will resolve on its own without any need for medical treatment.
+Eye twitches are common and usually aren’t anything to worry about, says Dr. Perry.
+Most of the time, these unpredictable eye spasms will resolve on their own without any need for medical treatment.

 “Many patients worry this may represent a neurologic problem.
 They worry that something serious is going on, but that’s rarely the case,” Dr. Perry says.